All Saints DLR station

 All Saints is a Docklands Light Railway (DLR) station in Poplar in East London.
 The station is named after nearby All Saints, a Church of England parish church dating from 1821 to 1823.
 The station entrance is on the East India Dock Road, the high street of Poplar and is opposite Chrisp Street Market while adjacent to the Poplar Baths, it also has two rail sidings directly west of the station forming part of Poplar DLR depot.

 On-train announcements for trains approaching the station describe it as "All Saints for Chrisp Street Market".

 History

-There was a previous station on the same site, called Poplar station, which was served by the North London Railway.
-The location of this station can be seen in the bottom-right hand corner of the Map of Poplar, 1885.
+The first railway through the site of the station was the Bow–Poplar branch of the North London Railway (NLR), built in 1851 and opened on 1 January 1852.
+The line was opened initially for freight only.
+Poplar (East India Road) station was first served 1 August 1866.
+The line to Poplar was closed to passengers on 15 May 1944, during the Second World War.
+The line continued to be used for declining freight traffic until 5 October 1981 and the track lifted by 13 May 1985.

 Serco announced that from 24 August 2009, the frequency on the Stratford to Lewisham branch would be reduced at peak times to one train every seven minutes, from the current five-minute frequency.
 This was to accommodate a flyover that increased frequencies by 30 seconds on the Bank to Lewisham line.

 Service

-On the DLR, All Saints serves trains on only one branch: Stratford to Lewisham.
-The Stratford to Lewisham branch only runs during morning peak hours; at other times trains from Stratford terminate at Canary Wharf.
-Passengers bound for Bank, Tower Gateway, Beckton, or Woolwich Arsenal must change at Poplar.
+The typical off-peak service in trains per hour from All Saints is: